-Without obtaining additional financing or completing the aforementioned sale/leaseback transaction, the Company believes that it has sufficient cash on hand to meet its obligations on a timely basis through December 31, 1998.
-Should the Company complete the sale and subsequent leaseback of its facilities by December 31, 1998, the Company believes it would have sufficient cash on hand and available pursuant to the Equity Line Agreement to meet its obligations on a timely basis through April 1999.
-The Company's ability to access funds under the Equity Line Agreement is subject to the satisfaction of certain conditions and the failure to satisfy these conditions may limit or preclude the Company's ability to access such funds, which could adversely affect the Company's business, immediate liquidity, financial position and results of operations unless additional financing sources were available.
+Without obtaining additional financing, the Company believes that it has sufficient cash on hand to meet its obligations on a timely basis only through February 1999.
+The Company's ability to access funds under the Equity Line Agreement is subject to the satisfaction of certain conditions and the failure to satisfy these conditions may limit or preclude the Company's ability to access such funds, which could adversely affect the Company's business, immediate liquidity, financial position and results of operations unless additional financing sourses are available.
 See "The Equity Line Agreement."

 The Company must raise additional funds to sustain its research and development efforts, provide for future clinical trials, expand its manufacturing and radiolabeling capabilities, and continue its operations until it is able to generate sufficient additional revenue from the sale and/or licensing of its products.
-The Company will be required to obtain financing through one or more methods, including the aforementioned sale and subsequent leaseback of its facilities, obtaining additional equity or debt financing and/or negotiating a licensing or collaboration agreement with another company.
+The Company will be required to obtain financing through one or more methods, including obtaining additional equity or debt financing and/or negotiating a licensing or collaboration agreement with another company.
 There can be no assurance that the Company will be successful in raising these funds on terms acceptable to it, or at all, or that sufficient additional capital will be raised to complete the research, development, and clinical testing of the Company's product candidates.
-The Company's future success is dependent upon raising additional money to provide for the necessary operations of the Company.
-If the Company is unable to obtain additional financing, the Company's business, financial position and results of operations would be adversely affected.
+The Company's future success is dependent upon raising additional money to provide for the necessary operations of the Company If the Company is unable to obtain additional financing, the Company's business, financial position and results of operations would be adversely affected.

 ANTICIPATED FUTURE LOSSES.
 The Company has experienced significant losses since inception.
 As of October 31, 1998, the Company's accumulated deficit was approximately \$79,991,000.
-The Company expects to incur significant additional operating losses in the future and expects cumulative losses to increase substantially due to expanded research and development efforts, preclinical studies and clinical trials, and scale-up of manufacturing and radiolabeling capabilities.
+The Company expects to incur significant additional operating losses in the future and expects cumulative losses to increase substantially due to expanded research and development efforts, preclinical studies and clinical trials, and scale- up of manufacturing and radiolabeling capabilities.
 The Company expects losses to fluctuate substantially from quarter to quarter.
 All of the Company's products are in development, preclinical studies or clinical trials, and no significant revenues have been generated from product sales.
 To achieve and sustain profitable operations, the Company, alone or with others, must successfully develop, obtain regulatory approval for, manufacture, introduce, market and sell its products.
 The time frame necessary to achieve market success is long and uncertain.
 The Company does not expect to generate significant product revenues for at least two years.
 There can be no assurance that the Company will ever generate product revenues sufficient to become profitable or to sustain profitability.